 There is always something to be harvested from the pain.

 Feb 11 2018

+I have been a secret chronic pain sufferer for over 2 decades.
 This is a post I made on Sunday 11th February 2018 on Facebook.
-It was at the tail end of another brutal winter….this declaration was a game changer…
+It was at the tail end of another brutal winter of pain….this declaration was a game-changer…

 I have a secret.

 A dark dirty secret that I simply cannot contain anymore.

 The thought of putting a declaration on Fakebook about it jars with me.

 I judge people who put ‘notices’ on here.

 Don’t you have any ‘real’ friends you can talk to?

 Changing the subject